awjdthornton/personal_site/README.md

 Personal website with bio, blog, and ideas

 # site build instructions
-To build the website run build.py which is
+To build the website run 'python manage.py build'
+To add a new page to the site run 'python manage.py new'

 ## Complimentary Colors
 kelly green #4ED554